JScottGraves/JScottGraves.github.io/_posts/2015-03-15-pinestein-day.markdown

 ##A Plethora of Pis

 As a perfect circle travels faster and faster past us, we get a different ratio for it's diameter and perimeter.
-Maybe we can think about these a relativistic Pis?
+Maybe we can think about these as relativistic Pis?

 Here's a graph of how these "pis" change as they go faster.

-<div id="pichart" style="width: 700px; height: 400px; border: 1px black solid;"></div>
+<div id="pichart" style="width: 700px; height: 400px; border: 1px black solid; border-bottom:10px;"></div>

 So, there you go!
 All the Pis you could ever want.